 Experimental studies showed that ADH facilitates memorization, while oxytocin could have an inverse effect.

-Structural analogs of vassopressin
+Structural analogs of vasopressin

 The analog used for its antidiuretic effect is desmopressin.
 Being a polypeptide, desmopressin is poorly absorbed from the digestive tract and partially inactivated by enzymes in the digestive tract.

-It is administered by injection, nasal spray and even orally, but in the latter case a very high dose is administered to compensate for its low bioavailability.
+It is administered by injection, nasal spray, and even orally, but in the latter case, a very high dose is administered to compensate for its low bioavailability.

-In addition to its use in diabetes insipidus, desmopressin is used in the treatment of enuresis (children> 5 years), factor VIII defective bleeding (hemophilia A) or von Willebrand factor.
+In addition to its use in diabetes insipidus, desmopressin is used in the treatment of enuresis (children> 5 years), factor VIII defective bleeding (hemophilia A), or von Willebrand factor.
 It is also used in functional examination to assess the concentrating power of the kidney.

 Vasopressin receptor antagonists

 Conivaptan is a non-peptide antagonist of the V1A and V2 vasopressin receptors.
-The main pharmacological effect of conivaptan is to induce acresis (improved excretion of free water) with an increase in plasma sodium concentration.
+The main pharmacological effect of conivaptan is to induce acres (improved excretion of free water) with an increase in plasma sodium concentration.

 Generic names of drugs that have V2 vasopressin antagonist effects end with “vaptan.”